Delta Computer: Deltagold series and expansion (1987–1989)

 By the summer of 1987, Delta commissioned a Taiwanese manufacturer to manufacture their computers, and in September 1987, Delta finally made their market debut with a family of personal computers under the Deltagold name.
 This family of computers comprised the Elite, running an up-to-10-MHz 8088 and featuring either dual 5.25-inch floppy disk drives or one floppy and one 20-MB hard disk drive; the Prestige, running a 10-MHz 80286 (competing directly with the PC AT) and featuring either dual 5.25-inch floppy drives or one floppy and one 20-MB or 40-MB hard drive; and the Premier, running a 20-MHz i386 and featuring a 5.25-inch floppy and a 40-MB hard drive.
+The Deltagold line was offered for sale in both the United States and the United Kingdom.
+It was frequently sold through mail-order print catalogs and home shopping television networks.

 The company's Deltagold computers were notable for their bold aesthetics, featuring two-tone charcoal black plastics and paint jobs, with gold trim elements; a smoked plastic door covering the power button; an LCD clock and calendar that operated independently of the computer; and a microprocessor clock frequency indicator.
-The vast majority of computers at the time were colored beige (a trend which lasted into the early 2000s).
+The vast majority of computers at the time were colored beige, a trend which lasted into the early 2000s.
 Delta's vice president Jim Patterson justified the decision by stating that, "With computers so much a part of the office environment, we designed our machines to become a part of the office aesthetically, as well as functionally".
 Popular Mechanics called Delta's computers "quite attractive", while PC Week wrote that they were "allegedly handsome".
 Delta bundled the Deltagold line with a generous amount of productivity software and included a VHS training tape with every computer, as well as a quick-start guide that clipped to the front panels of the systems.